Unite coronavirus COVID-19 advice

 3) Contributory Employment and Support Allowance will be payable, at a rate of £73.10 a week if you are over 25, for eligible people affected by COVID-19 or self-isolating in line with advice from day one of sickness, rather than day eight.

-On 9 April 2020, the Government confirmed that employees who are self-isolating or on sick leave can be placed on furlough and paid in accordance with the new job retention scheme, although businesses cannot claim funding for SSP and furlough pay for the same period.
+On 9 April 2020, the Government confirmed that employees who are self-isolating or on sick leave can be placed on furlough and paid in accordance with the Job Retention Scheme, although businesses cannot claim funding for SSP and furlough pay for the same period.
 See below for more information on what you should be paid if you are ‘furloughed’.

 What about contractual sick pay?